The Best Security Systems for Rural Homes in 2025

 View Packages Links to CoveProduct Specs

-Equipment Costs Systems start at $330 Monitoring Options Professional Monthly Monitoring Costs Starting at $19.99 per month Contract Lengths No contract required Installation Options DIY Smart Platform Integration Alexa and Google Home Cove Overview
+Equipment Costs Systems start at $99 Monitoring Options Professional only Monthly Monitoring Costs Starting at $19.99 per month Contract Lengths Month-to-month Installation Options Professional or DIY Smart Platform Integration Alexa and Google Home Cove Overview

+This is the equipment Cove recommended for our home and living situation.
 Cove is a DIY system that closely resembles our top pick, SimpliSafe, but instead of making professional monitoring optional, Cove requires it.
 Professional monitoring isn’t always cheap.
 We learned from our home security cost assessment that it usually ranges between $30 and $60 per month, but the main reason Cove made this list is its affordable pricing.
-Cove monitoring plans cost as low as $17.99 per month, which is even cheaper than SimpliSafe.
+Cove monitoring plans cost as low as $19.99 per month, which is even cheaper than SimpliSafe.

 Of course, Cove is also a great security system all-around.
 Our $300 Cove system included security sensors, a free indoor camera, an outdoor camera, and a doorbell camera.
 That was a discounted price, but it’s a great bang for our buck.